tayganr/lakehouse/modules/module03.md

 ## 3. Create a Database Scoped Credential

-[Database-scoped credentials](https://docs.microsoft.com/azure/synapse-analytics/sql/develop-storage-files-storage-access-control?tabs=managed-identity#database-scoped-credential) are used when any principal calls `OPENROWSET` function with `DATA_SOURCE` or selects data from external table that don't access public files.
+[Database-scoped credentials](https://docs.microsoft.com/azure/synapse-analytics/sql/develop-storage-files-storage-access-control?tabs=managed-identity#database-scoped-credential) are used when any principal calls the `OPENROWSET` function with `DATA_SOURCE`, or selects data from external table with a non-public location.
 In this step, we will create a database-scoped credential using a **Managed Identity**, this will use the Synapse workspace identity to access files that are persisted on Azure storage.

 1. Copy and paste the code snippet below and click **Run**